jaimefps/redux-react-node-mysql/README.md

 # redux-react-node-mysql
-Vanilla environment for a redux/react/node/mysql stack
+Environment for a redux/react/node/mysql stack

 # To run app locally, do these commands from the root: